hsf-training/hsf-training-cicd/_episodes/15-homework.md

 In your `virtual-pipelines-eventselection` repository, you need to:

-1. Add more tests for physics
+1. Add more tests for physics.
 2. Go wild!

 {% include links.md %}